QMail Download — Group 6, Code 74

 Purpose

 After receiving a tell notification, the recipient knows the email’s GUID, the locker code that was written into the file, and the list of storage RAIDAs holding stripes.
-The recipient issues one download per stripe (in parallel) to the listed RAIDAs, providing the GUID, the locker code (for authenticated download), the file_type (which file inside the email to fetch), and a page number (for files larger than 256 KB).
+The recipient issues one download per stripe (in parallel) to the listed RAIDAs, providing the GUID, the locker code (for authenticated download), the file_type (which file inside the email to fetch), and a page number.

 Phase I of the QMail rollout uses ACL sidecars in “allow all” mode — the server checks for the .acl file’s presence but does not enforce per-recipient permissions.
 Future phases will restrict download to authorized recipients.